nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 > Put a `p` before the phone / email / address prefixes to mark it as `private`. `private` details can only
 > be seen using the `viewall` command.
 >
+> Address must follow this format `a/BLOCK, STREET, UNIT, POSTALCODE`.
+Note that address details are separated by a ", ".
+>
 > Persons can have any number of tags (including 0)

 Examples: